kristofvl/HedgeHog/README.md

 	$ git clone https://github.com/kristofvl/HedgeHog

+Now execute the installation script

+	$ ./HedgeHog/HHG/install_HHG.py

+This will create a few Desktop shortcuts to scripts, that will be discussed later on.
+Now your computer is set up for working with the HedgeHog.

 ## Configure the HedgeHog

 If you plug in the HedgeHog into the USB-Connector of your PC, it should be recognized correctly now.
 The install command has created a shortcut to the configuration script.
 Start the script now and choose the configuration you want, then click *Save Settings*.
 The HedgeHog will unmount, apply the settings and then mount again by itself.
 In the configuration script you also have the option of formating your SD-Card.
 By pressing format the HedgeHog will unmount, format the SD-Card and then remount again.
 Don't forget to configure the HedgeHog after formatting.